-Physics 270 is the third of a three semester introductory course on physics for Engineers.
-The text book for the course is: "Physics for Scientists and Engineers: A strategic approach" by Randall B. Knight; second edition (Addison-Wesley).
+Physics 141 is the first of a two semester introductory course on physics for Zoology, pre-med as well as aspiring scientists.
+The text book for the course is: "Physics for Scientists and Engineers" by D. Giancoli; Fourth edition (Addison-Wesley).
 The course will consist of three regular hourly classes to be conducted by me and one hour-long discussion class for each section to be conducted by the TA plus a lab.
-The final grade for the course will be based on the lab scores, homeworks, class quizzes, three midterms and a final.
+The final grade for the course will be based on the lab scores, home works, class quizzes, three midterms and a final.
 Lab is an important part of this course.
 If you do not pass the lab separately, you will not pass the course and have to retake the whole course again.
-So please pay special attention to the lab (Phys 271).
+So please pay special attention to the lab.
 Below is a detailed description of the organization of the course.

-Prerequisite: Math 241, Phys 261, Phys260; you are expected to know differentiation, integration as well as elementary algebraic manipulations and trigonometric rules.
-If you do not follow any math step discussed in the class, I can clear up in the office hours or ask the TA in the discussion class.
+co-requisite: Math 141 or Math 221; If you do not follow any math step discussed in the class, I can clear up in the office hours or ask the TA in the discussion class.

-Discussion session: In addition to regular classes MWF 12-12:50, there will be a one hour discussion session every week.
+Discussion session: In addition to regular classes MWF 1-1:50, there will be a one hour discussion session every week.
 Please check the schedule of discussion classes for your section.
 Purpose of this session is to discuss the material that you went over in the class, solve problems (other than the ones assigned as homework) and clear up difficulties with concepts and math steps etc. Please attend these classes regularly and make good use of them.

-Teaching Assistants: Your teaching assistant will take the discussion classes, grade homeworks, the weekly quizzes as well as labs.
+Teaching Assistants: Your teaching assistant will take the discussion classes, grade home works, the weekly quizzes as well as labs.
 The TA will not have any office hours.
 The office hours will be maintained by me.
-If you have any questions on the grades, homeworks etc, you should talk to me.
+If you have any questions on the grades, home works etc, you should talk to me.

 Important dates for Phys.
-270 students; midterm dates are tentative.
+141 students; midterm dates are tentative.

 First day of classes

 Midterm I

 Midterm II

+Monday, April 4

 Midterm III

-Monday, Nov.
-1
+Monday, May 2

-Wednesday, Dec.
-1

 Final Exam.

-Aug.
-30

-Wednesday Sept.
-29

-Wednesday, Dec.
-1
+May,